santisbon/reference/src/rpi.md

 ```

 ## Get OS image

-You *could* use an imager program that flashes an operating system for you but you'll be very limited in the ways you can pre-configure the OS.
-It's better to download the OS image and flash it yourself.

 I recommend using an **Ubuntu** image made specifically for your board instead of a manufaturer's custom OS like Raspberry Pi OS or Orange Pi OS.
 Those are designed for simplicity and ease of use at the expense of functionality that is important when building a cloud native homelab.